 Helmer [walking about the room].
 What a horrible awakening!
 All these eight years–she who was my joy and pride–a hypocrite, a liar–worse, worse–a criminal!
 The unutterable ugliness of it all!–For shame!
 For shame!
 [NORA is silent and looks steadily at him.
 He stops in front of her.]
 I ought to have suspected that something of the sort would happen.
 I ought to have foreseen it.
 All your father’s want of principle–be silent!–all your father’s want of principle has come out in you.
 No religion, no morality, no sense of duty–.
 How I am punished for having winked at what he did!
 I did it for your sake, and this is how you repay me.

 When she sees her husband’s true, selfish, ignorant nature, Nora questions what she learned of religion and the law.
-She also realizes that the law and justice and not the same thing.
+She also realizes that the law and justice are not the same thing.

 Nora.
 I am afraid, Torvald, I do not exactly know what religion is.